utiscc/DotPathsFileSpec/README.md

 ## Format specs

-Roughly, the .paths format is a plain text (UTF-8, with optional [BOM](https://en.wikipedia.org/wiki/Byte_order_mark)) file with each line following these rules:
+Roughly, the .paths format is a plain text file (UTF-8, without [BOM](https://en.wikipedia.org/wiki/Byte_order_mark)) with each line following these rules:

 - empty -> ignore
 - starts with "/" -> interpret as POSIX path